tox-dev/pipdeptree/README.rst

     $ sudo pip install git+https://git@github.com/naiquevin/pipdeptree.git@v2beta#egg=v2beta

+The current stable version is tested with 2.7, 3.4, 3.5 and 3.6.

-``pipdeptree`` has been tested with Python 3.4, 3.5, 3.6, 3.7, 3.8 as
+The ``v2beta`` branch has been tested with Python 3.4, 3.5, 3.6, 3.7,
-well as 2.7.
+3.8 as well as 2.7.

-While Python 2.6 is way past it's end of life, if you need to run it on a legacy environment, you can still use version ``0.9.0``.
+While Python 2.6 is way past it's end of life, if at all you need to run it on a legacy environment, use version ``0.9.0``.

 Usage and examples